Krutie/advanced-vue3-form/README.md

 ## Vuelidate and 3 composables

-Unlike previous example, Vuelidate is used for form validation.
-There are two custom composables, useFormField and useValidation along with useVulidate composable that's provided by Vuelidate - all three of these composables take care of individual field validation before we can move onto the next step in the form.
+Vuelidate is used for form validation.
+There are two custom composables, `useFormField` and `useValidation` along with `useVulidate` composable that's provided by Vuelidate - all three of these composables take care of individual field validation before we can move onto the next step in the form.

 ![Vuelidate and Composables](/docs/images/Form-Template.png)

 ## Provide Inject

-Reactive provide/inject is used to make sure formState is available in child components that are not in the direct hierarchy.
+Reactive provide/inject is used to make sure `formState` is available in child components that are not in the direct hierarchy.

 ```js
 // src/components/FormTemplate.vue